artonson/def/docs/synthetic_data.md

   -l /path/to/outputs \
   -u
 ```
-you will see logs produced in the form
+you will see a message produced in the form
 ```
 **** LAUNCHING CONTAINER artonson/def:latest *******
       Pushing you to /code directory